Your employees can make or break your business, so you want to make sure that you’re attracting and keeping the best talent.

 Here are few fun, short-term employee engagement activities you can try:

-- No emails and instant messaging for one day.
 Choose a non-critical day to ban emails for an entire workday.
 If your employees need to communicate with one another, they have to talk to each other.

-- Play some music.
 Do you notice regular morale dips?
 Is it first thing on Monday?
 Maybe hump day?
 Whenever it is, play a song or two as a quick pick-me-up.
 Take requests once a month and choose the song lottery-style!

-- Bond with food.
 Every week, assign one employee to bring their favorite snacks to work for sharing.
 Have them explain why it’s their favorite.
 This is a great way for employees to get to know one another.

-- Volunteer together.
 Find a cause that your team is passionate about and take a day off to volunteer together.
 This can help build camaraderie between team members.

-Tip: Make sure to consider the kind of people who make up your team.
+Pro Tip: Make sure to consider the kind of people who make up your team.
 What may be engaging for some people can be off-putting for others.

 "Make sure your employees know the best way to communicate with one another."

-7. Reward and Recognize Good Performance
+7. Rewarding and Recognizing Good Employee Performance

 Here are a few things you can do: